eclipse-vertx/vert.x/core_manual_ruby.md

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

 For more information on configuring logging, please see the main manual.

+## Accessing environment variables from a Verticle

+You can access environment variables from a Verticle with the method `Vertx.env`.

 # Deploying and Undeploying Verticles Programmatically